 One upshot to the profusion of online Hitler sympathy this past decade is that it shows how brittle American liberal indoctrination really is, despite its insidiousness.
-Of course, it also shows that older habits tend to die harder.
+Of course, it also shows that old habits tend to die hard.

 Now, if your experience tells you that Jews are oily, pushy, whiny, loud, snide, solipsistic and cheap, well….
 Join the club: so does mine (though only a couple of those apply to me).
 Perhaps you live in a community somewhere back east where the ethnic fault lines are long standing, and over the decades each of the local constituencies has made a certain impression on its neighbors—well and good.
 If it’s a matter of navigating daily life and real relationships, stereotype away, for all I care.
 But when we refer here to anti-semitism, what we mean is the full-retard pamphleteering variety, a worldview mediated secondhand, a partial flight of fancy:

 Though it exposes me as a third-rate intellectual at best, and although he was a bit of a huckster and a charlatan, I’ll go ahead and quote the late Christopher Hitchens in this connection:

 The Nazis thought of Slavs and Gypsies as racial inferiors by all means, but the organizing principle of their racism, the thing that gave it its energy and its consistency was the hatred of the Jew…..
 Would it be believed by anybody, if it was said that all the Armenians left the World Trade Center before the planes hit, or all the Irish?
 I don’t think so.
 It has to be the Jews, it’s not exciting if it’s not.
 It would be a mere vulgar prejudice; there’s not enough traction and grit and flavor to it, unless it’s the real thing.